Modern Slavery & Human Trafficking Statement

 - perform the required diligence and monitoring (“Know Your Client”) procedures;

-- cultivate best industry practices and complying with the laws and regulations of the various jurisdictions where Engelhart does business.
+- cultivate best industry practices and comply with the laws and regulations of the various jurisdictions where ENGELHART does business.

 Environmental, Social and Corporate Governance Policy (“ESG Global Policy”)

-Engelhart operates under a consistent focus on the long-term implications and results of our actions, prioritizing these long-term benefits rather than short-term gains, and consistently looking into Environmental, Social and Corporate Governance (“ESG”) risks and opportunities.
-We believe that sound business practices and corporate responsibility are long term drivers that must be applied daily to generate long-term value through sustainable growth, attractive recurring revenue streams, and to ensure an enduring, responsible business model.
+ENGELHART operates under a consistent focus on our actions’ long-term implications and results, prioritizing these long-term benefits rather than short-term gains, and consistently appraising Environmental, Social and Corporate Governance (“ESG”) risks, and opportunities.
+We believe that sound business practices and corporate responsibility are long-term drivers that must be applied daily to generate long-term value through sustainable growth, attractive recurring revenue streams, and an enduring, responsible business model.

-Engelhart’s ESG Policy sets forth Engelhart’s Core ESG Principles, which include the fostering and protection of human rights with respect to business activities and in all stakeholder relationships, including our staff, partners, clients, shareholders, counterparties, authorities, and society.
+ENGELHART’s ESG Global Policy sets forth ENGELHART’s Core ESG Principles, which include the fostering and protection of human rights with respect to business activities and in all stakeholder relationships, including our staff, partners, clients, shareholders, counterparties, authorities, and society.

 Global Anti-Money Laundering / Counter-Terrorism Financing (AML/CTF), Sanctions, Embargoes, and Counterparty Identification Policies

-As part of the extensive financial and operational due diligence carried out before the approval of any supplier or counterparty, questions are asked about such supplier/counterparty’s due diligence procedures, and whether the supplier/counterparty has a Business Code of Conduct, which includes ethical principles.
-In high-risk areas such as Brazil, we utilize government provided tools such as ‘Transparency List on Contemporary Slavery in Brazil’ in conducting our supplier/counterparty onboarding processes as well as in periodic existing counterparty/supplier reviews.
+As part of the extensive financial and operational due diligence carried out before the approval of any supplier or counterparty, questions are asked about such supplier/counterparty’s due diligence procedures and whether the supplier/counterparty has a Business Code of Conduct which includes ethical principles.

 Our supplier contracts and onboarding documentation require all suppliers and counterparties to adhere to our policies and standards.